Can females have haemophilia?

 IF YOU HAVE A BLEEDING TENDENCY

-- Let your dentist or your doctor know you have a bleeding disorder and advise your Haemophilia Centre team in advance of planned medical or dental procedures so that any procedures such as surgery, childbirth or dental procedures that may result in bleeds can be managed in liaison with your Haemophilia Centre team
+- Let your dentist or your doctor know you have a bleeding disorder and advise your HTC team in advance of planned medical or dental procedures, no matter how minor, so that any procedures such as surgery, biopsies, childbirth, gynaecological or dental procedures that may result in bleeds can be managed in liaison with your HTC team

 - Consult with your haematologist before taking medicines containing aspirin, non-steroidal anti-inflammatory drugs, and other blood thinners or supplements, herbal or homeopathic medicines that affect platelet function or clotting.
 This includes fish oil capsules with omega-3 fatty acids, and herbal treatment doses of ginkgo biloba, ginger, ginseng and chondroitin

-- Ask your Haemophilia Centre for a treatment wallet card with your diagnosis, recommended treatment and who to contact in an emergency.
-Keep it on hand and show it to your other doctors or dentist and ask them to liaise with the Haemophilia centre team.
+- Ask your HTC for an ABDR patient card with your diagnosis, recommended treatment and who to contact in an emergency.
+Keep it on hand and show it to your other doctors or dentist and ask them to liaise with the HTC team.

 Haemophilia.
 Rev. edn.
 Melbourne: HFA, 2013 2MB